 The aims of ECHO MOLST + eMOLST are to provide sustainable MOLST education and to improve the quality of thoughtful MOLST discussions and documentation to ensure patient preferences are honored at end-of-life, especially in light of the COVID-19 pandemic.
 Excellus BlueCross BlueShield is a partner with Project ECHO.

-ECHO MOLST + eMOLST is open to physicians, nurse practitioners, physician assistants and anyone involved in the MOLST process – clinics are open to all!
+ECHO MOLST + eMOLST is open to physicians, nurse practitioners, physician assistants, nurses, social workers and anyone involved in the MOLST process – clinics are open to all!